Cynicism

 BBC RADIO 4 START THE WEEK INTERVIEW

-Interviewed from about 15 min 10 seconds on: https://www.bbc.co.uk/programmes/m000jfy6
+Interviewed from about 15 min 10 seconds in: https://www.bbc.co.uk/programmes/m000jfy6

 IN TRANSLATION

 Cynicism is out in Japanese translation (シニシズム) published by Newton Press (Tokyo, Japan) in 2021 (tr.
-Masamichi Ueno) and in Chinese translation (犬儒主义) published by The Commercial Press in 2023 (tr.
-Ni Jianqing) and from which there are edited excerpts published here , here, and here.
+Masamichi Ueno), and reissued in paperback in 2022.

 认识犬儒主义,重识时代,直面自我!